lxShaDoWxl/exporter-merger/README.md

 Alternatively configuration can be passed via environment variables, here is relevant part of `exporter-merger -h` output:
 ```
       --listen-port int      Listen port for the HTTP server.
 (ENV:MERGER_PORT) (default 8080)
-      --url stringSlice      URL to scrape.
-Can be speficied multiple times.
-(ENV:MERGER_URLS,space-seperated)

 ```

 ## Kubernetes